FlavioLorenzi/Human_Robot_Interaction-Pepper/README.md

 In the end a final questionnaire is delivered to have a feedback on the people's feelings about this experience (HUMAN-ROBOT) and of course try to learn how to improve itself from them.

+----->

+Furthmore a second task is assigned to Pepper: a night supervision role.
+If patients are out of their room, it stops them and starts the interaction: "Why stand at this hour?
+Are you sick? ...
+I am calling a doctor..." and so on.

 ## Description of the used tools
 todo